 Continue reading “Should You Get The Chase Sapphire Reserve or Sapphire Preferred?”

 In February 2018, Starbucks and Chase launched the Starbucks Rewards™ Visa® Card.
 This credit card links directly to your Starbucks Rewards account and lets your earn stars for your purchases.

 So I’m the target audience for the Starbucks Rewards Visa card then, right?
 The problem is that before I’m going to apply for any card, I’m going to do the math and see exactly what it offers.
-Continue reading “Sorry Starbucks, I Love You But I’m Not Going To Sign Up For Your Credit Card”
+Continue reading “Sorry Starbucks, I Love You But I’m (Still) Not Going To Sign Up For Your Credit Card”